20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Post Content on a Regular Basis

-Posting consistently is crucial for building up your blog and increasing traffic to your site.
-Google’s web crawlers tend to favor blogs that post at least once per week, but if you can post twice per week, that’s even better.
+Posting consistently is crucial for building up your audience and increasing traffic to your site.
+Google’s web crawlers tend to favor sites that post blogs at least once per week, but if you can post twice per week, that’s even better.

 Internal link building is one of the best ways to drive traffic to your site.
-When you see the opportunity to link to one of your older posts, use it!
-One great way to do this is by choosing one of your more popular posts and going through your content to find at least 5-10 of your other posts you can link to it.
-You should also try to link to two or three of your older works in each post.
+When you see the opportunity to link to one of your other posts within the one you’re working on, use it!
+You should try to link to two or three of your other posts in each.

 Use a Self-Hosted Site